lsst-sitcom/sitcomtn-024/index.rst

    - Are the requirements sufficient to obtain the level of acceptable risk?
    - Have the requirements been covered and verified such that the risk to critical equipment is below the accepted level?

 #.
-What further systems and/or procedures should be put in place to reduce risk in the future?
+What further systems, verification tests, and/or procedures should be put in place to reduce risk in the future?
    Identify deadlines where appropriate.

 #.
 What mechanisms need to be in place for on-the-ground personnel to get the required information they need to address issues encountered during power and/or network failures?